US retains terrorist designation of Pakistan-based Lashkar-e-Tayyiba

 Since the original designation occurred, LeT has repeatedly changed its name and created front organisations in an effort to avoid sanctions, the State Department said earlier.

 The treasury department earlier this month said that the US blocked USD 342,000 in funds of LeT in 2019 as part of its crackdown on foreign terror organisations.
-(AGENCIES)
+(PTI)

 US retains terrorist designation of Pakistan-based Lashkar-e-Tayyiba